 The first step in effectively managing time is to develop an explicit statement of your long-range goals.
 This statement of goals will allow you to set shorter range goals and to prioritize specific activities according to how much they contribute to your goals.
 Setting these long-range goals may be more difficult than you imagine.
 The process can force you to confront decisions that you have been putting off, or value issues that you don't want to handle.

-Following is an example of a long term goal and related intermediate and short term goals:
+Following is an example of a long-term goal and related intermediate and Long-Term Career Goal:

 Daily, Weekly, and Semester Scheduling

 The heart of effective time management is in weekly time organization; however, you also need a semester-long calendar to lay out all of your major obligations.
 Remember, if you don't have clearly defined goals, scheduling will be difficult for you for two reasons.
 First, you won't have any guidelines to use for prioritizing your activities; and second, you will have trouble motivating yourself to complete the tasks in your schedule that are not immediately gratifying.
 You will, for example, be tempted to go to a movie instead of studying calculus (which may be necessary for the long-term goal of becoming an engineer).

 Two general approaches to weekly scheduling can work well.
 The first is fairly simple and involves a daily list of things you want to accomplish that day.
 In order to use this method you need to know what your activities and obligations are for several weeks.
 This will allow you to make a daily list and modify and prioritize with a clear understanding of your very short-term goals.
 This kind of approach appeals most to people who don't like too much structure and don't want to be locked into an hour-by-hour schedule.